Drod86/reggaeducaton/README.md

 # 📖 [project-name] <a name="about-project"></a>

-This template is set up to use ES6 modules and scss in css modules format  to use a component focused approach to build a static web app for github pages.
-Microverse student linter configurations are in place.
+This is a website for a Reggaeton concert tour.

 ## 🛠 Built With <a name="built-with"></a>